Riviera maya: top 5 things to do

 Riviera Maya: Top 5 things to do

 Are you looking for some exciting and adventurous activities to make your vacation memorable?
 Look no further!
-There are plenty of fun activities you can indulge in during your trip to the Riviera Maya, Mexico and here are our top 5!
+There are plenty of fun activities you can indulge in during your trip to the Riviera Maya, Mexico, and here are our top 5!

 #1 Cenote Tour

-Cenotes whether above ground or below are one of the most enchanting things to do in the local area.
-Fresh cold water pools are created all over our region due to erosion of the the lime stone that over times collapes and creates swiss cheese like holes thru the ground.
-For the last 20 years, divers have been exploring and mapping these underground caverns.
-They have been featured in national geographics and delighting visitors since people started first visiting the region.
-Cenotes can be found in the three forms.
-A natural water pool, an underground cave that you can explore and swim thru certain spots that have water, or dry cenote, that once had water but now are like undrground caves.
+They have been featured in National Geographic and have delighted visitors since people started visiting the region.
+Cenotes can be found in three forms.
+A natural water pool, an underground cave that you can explore and swim through certain spots that have water, or a dry cenote, that once had water but now are like underground caves.

 Our current favorites